So what’s the most important decision you have to make while developing an app?

 - Which Is Better, Kotlin Versus Flutter for Android Development?

-This question needs to be seen with a broader lens.
+Whether you wish to hire a Kotlin developer or a Flutter developer, this question needs to be seen with a broader lens.

 If the comparison is Flutter Vs Kotlin Native, then surely native development will provide a greater app experience, but you’ll need a greater budget and more time.